membraneframework/membrane_ffmpeg_swscale_plugin/README.md

 sides of the scaled frame equally.
 They are either above and below the frame or on the left and right sides of it.
 It depends on the dimension that did not match after scaling.

 The output of the element is also in the YUV420p format.
 It has the size as specified in the options.
-All caps except for width and height are passed unchanged to the next element in the pipeline.

 ## Sample usage